JamesABaker/jamesabaker.github.io/_posts/2019-02-08-AbrahamFlexner1939.md

 Nicola Davis of the Guardian opens her interview of Robbert Dijkraaf with <a href="https://soundcloud.com/guardianscienceweekly/cross-section-robbert">an antiquated recording from a Johns Hopkins review</a>.
 The voice we hear describes a thought-provoking anecdote.

-<blockquote>I was showing a friend of mine through one of the laboratories at Johns Hopkins University, where he was talking with a research scientist.
+> I was showing a friend of mine through one of the laboratories at Johns Hopkins University, where he was talking with a research scientist.
+>

-He said "This is all very wonderful.
+> He said "This is all very wonderful.
-But, what does it mean?
+> But, what does it mean?
 What value has it?
 How can you use it?"
+>

-The scientist said "I don't know.
+> The scientist said "I don't know.
-I'm just looking for some answers."</blockquote>
+> I'm just looking for some answers."

-This exchange sets the stage perfectly to understand Abraham Flexner's passion for a spiritual &amp; intellectual approach to curiosity-driven discovery.
+This exchange sets the stage perfectly to understand Abraham Flexner's passion for a spiritual & intellectual approach to curiosity-driven discovery.
 In this essay, Flexner argues for rejecting the institutional constraints placed on academics.
 The essay is considered a classic and was <a href="http://www.jclinepi.com/article/0021-9681(55)90131-4/abstract">republished by Flexner in 1955</a> with some minor alterations and again, posthumously, <a href="http://press.princeton.edu/titles/10924.html">in 2017 along with a companion essay by Robbert Dijkgraaf</a>.